 Job Market Paper

 Theories of limited attention predict that investors rely on typical patterns to navigate high-dimensional firm characteristics, making atypical firms hard to process.
-To quantify this difficulty, we propose a data-driven measure of firm atypicality using an autoencoder (ATYP).
+To quantify this difficulty, we propose a data-driven measure of firm atypicality (ATYP) using an autoencoder.
 The model learns typical patterns that describe most firms, and our measure aggregates the deviations those patterns cannot explain.
-Unlike proxies based on disclosure or organizational complexity, this approach captures the processing difficulty of the characteristics themselves.
+Unlike return- or belief-based proxies of this friction, ATYP isolates the ex-ante processing difficulty in the underlying characteristics.
 Empirically, we document that atypicality strongly predicts future returns.
 A decile portfolio that sells high-ATYP firms and buys low-ATYP firms earns 1.47% per month (equal-weighted) and 0.82% (value-weighted).
 The effect strengthens where investor attention is low and arbitrage is limited, suggesting mispricing as the explanation.

 with Dieter Hess & Frederik Simon